mattiasherrfurth/mattiasherrfurth/README.md

 ## About Me

-I'm a data scientist with an engineering background and a passion for computer systems.
+I'm a data professional with an engineering background and a passion for computer systems.
 I consider myself more of a generalist, with knowledge across many STEM domains and an eternal curiosity to learn more.
 I am an enthusiast of all domains of science, specializing in materials science, electrical engineering, computing systems, and chemistry.
 I have spent time in many different areas of engineering across the product lifecycle, from modeling and simulation to process engineering and quality control.

 ## Projects
-- Automated SPC visualizations to drive corrective action
+- Automated SPC visualizations to drive corrective actions
+  - Deployed queries in SQL Server on an Oracle Data Warehouse to join inspection results and non-conformance records for reporting
+  - Deployed Tableau dashboards to plot p-charts and apply window calculations to aggregate over past 20 days while enabling automated reporting on out-of-control yield results
+  - Ensuring compliance to sample inspections defined by ANSI/ASQ Z1.4 sampling tables
-- Designed and deployed complex system architectures to deliver real-time data analytics
+- Designed and deployed multi-server system architectures to deliver real-time data analytics
+  - Lead the trade study to select an NoSQL key-value manufacturing historian database
+  - Designed the architecture for integrating the historian with middleware and data collector services
+  - Deployed development, staging, proxy, and prod/backup/enterprise in a virtualized on-premises closed-network cloud environment
 - Standardized processes to enable high quality data storage.
+  - Analyzed structured data from authoritative source SAP system for trends and categorization of non-conformance records
+  - Created procedures for standardizing methods of inputting data into SAP
+  - Socialized procedures among engineers, technicians, and assemblers for enhanced detail and structure in non-conformance reporting

 ## Skills